 Common Mistakes to Avoid

-Going cold turkey too fast.
-Sudden AI withdrawal can crater productivity and create unnecessary friction.
-Reduce dependency gradually and strategically.
+• Going cold turkey too fast.
+Sudden AI withdrawal tanks productivity and creates unnecessary friction.
+Scale back gradually and strategically instead.

-Treating all AI use as equivalent.
-Using AI to automate rote administrative tasks is categorically different from using it to think for you.
+• Treating all AI use as equivalent.
+Automating rote administrative work is categorically different from outsourcing your thinking.
 The former preserves cognitive capacity; the latter erodes it.

-Ignoring emotional dependency.
-Some people use AI primarily for validation, emotional processing, or companionship.
-This is a separate form of dependency with its own risks.
+• Ignoring emotional dependency.
+Some people lean on AI mainly for validation, emotional processing, or companionship — a distinct dependency with its own risks, separate from cognitive offloading.

-Confusing speed with intelligence.
-Getting things done faster with AI does not mean your cognitive capacity is improving.
-In many cases, the opposite is happening beneath the surface.
+• Confusing speed with intelligence.
+Finishing tasks faster with AI doesn't mean your underlying cognitive capacity is improving — often, the opposite is happening beneath the surface.

 Conclusion

-AI tools are genuinely useful.
-The goal is not to avoid them — it is to use them without letting them use you.
+AI tools are genuinely useful, and nothing here is an argument for avoiding them.
+The goal is narrower: use them without letting them use you.

-Start with one change this week.
+Pick one change to start this week.
 Apply the Try First rule to your next hard problem.
-Read for 20 minutes without checking a summary.
+Read for 20 minutes without checking a summary afterward.
 Write something by hand.
-The friction you feel doing these things is not inefficiency.
-It is your brain doing exactly what it is built to do.
+The friction you feel doing these things isn't inefficiency — it's your brain doing exactly what it evolved to do.
+That's worth protecting, especially as automation keeps expanding into physical work once done by humans — making the case for staying mentally, not just physically, sharp even stronger.

 FAQs